AshharImam/Zabeeha/README.md

   react-native run-ios
 ```

-👉 It has basic navigation setup with all 3 navigations ( Stack, Drawer, Bottom Tab )
+👉 It has basic navigation setup with all 3 navigations ( Stack, Drawer, Bottom Tab ).
-👉 Basic Redux setup
+👉 Basic Redux setup.
-👉 User login state management and navigation setup
+👉 User login state management and navigation setup.